jamyooes/Minesweeper/README.md

 select another difficulty for a new game

 ## Goals for the control
-* Breifly describes the controls for the game
+* Briefly describes the controls for the game
 * A button to return to the home screen

 ![](https://github.com/jamyooes/Minesweeper/blob/docs/readmeImages/controls.PNG)